la2050/challenge/_2021/learn/global-arts-corporation.md

   or organization affiliation, and how many attendees we can project to see the following year.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '500' Describe how Los Angeles County will be different if your work is successful.: >- Global Arts envisions an accessible, long-term professional development program that improves the academic lives of the teachers and students of
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '500' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '100000' Describe how Los Angeles County will be different if your work is successful.: >- Global Arts envisions an accessible, long-term professional development program that improves the academic lives of the teachers and students of